 - 1. Possess a high school diploma or high school equivalency diploma. - 2.
-Submit an application to the college. - 3.
+Submit a college application to the college. - 3.
 Meet the prerequisites for college-level reading, writing and math. - 4.
 Speaking, understanding and writing the English language are required. - 5.
-Documentation of successful completion of college-level Biology and Chemistry courses that includes laboratories and have received a "B" (3.0) or better in those courses within the last 5 years unless the course was part of an earned bachelor's degree. - 6.
+Documentation of successful completion of college-level Biology and Chemistry courses that includes laboratories and have received a "B" (3.0) or better in those courses. - 6.
 Successfully pass a color blindness test given prior to entering the program. - 7.
 To participate in the clinical aspect of the program, students must: - a.
 Receive a "No Record on File" report related to Crimes Against Persons from the US Nationwide, and from Washington State Patrol.
-The student is not allowed to perform the clinical rotation with a negative background check. - b.
+The student is not allowed to perform the clinical rotation with a positive background check. - b.
 All students must have current immunizations or laboratory verification of immune status.
-This includes but is not limited to; Measles/Mumps/Rubella (MMR), Varicella (Chicken Pox), Hepatitis B series and titer, Tetanus/Diphtheria/Pertussis (Tdap), and as required by contracts with clinical facilities and CDC recommendations.
+This includes but is not limited to; Covid-19 series, Measles/Mumps/Rubella (MMR), Varicella (Chicken Pox), Hepatitis B series and titer, Tetanus/Diphtheria/Pertussis (Tdap), and as required by contracts with clinical facilities and CDC recommendations.
 Students must provide documentation of a negative 2-step Tuberculosis skin tests or documentation of past negative 2 step test PLUS all subsequent annuals which must have been performed within 12 months of each other.
-Proof of immunizations is required by the last day of class in spring quarter, without exception.
+Proof of TB testing is required by the last day of class in the fall quarter, without exception.
 Submit documentation of the Influenza vaccination for the current flu season in the fall quarter, or when the current flu shot is available before clinical rotations begin, please check with the instructor before acquiring the influenza vaccine. - c.
 Have CPR certification from the American Heart Association with the designation "Health Care Provider" is required prior to the end of Spring quarter.
-(We only accept the certification from American Heart Association).
+We only accept the certification from American Heart Association. - d.

-d.
 Carry personal health/medical insurance throughout their clinical rotations.
 Quarterly based insurance for students may be purchased; further information is available through the advising and counseling office.